mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 Q = MatrixXd(2, 2);
 Q << 0, 0, 0, 0;
 ```
-The filter function, first update then predicts as follows
+The filter function updates then predicts the state vector `x` as follows for any measurement data
 ```
 VectorXd z = measurements[n];